succinctlabs/semaphore-gnark-11/README.md

 This tool allows users to run an MPC ceremony for generating the proving and verifying keys for the Groth16/PLONK circuits used by Succinct [SP1](https://docs.succinct.xyz/docs/sp1/introduction).

-This repo is based on Worldcoin [Semaphore Merkle Tree Batcher](http://github.com/worldcoin/semaphore-mtb/).
+This repo is adapted from Worldcoin's [Semaphore Merkle Tree Batcher](http://github.com/worldcoin/semaphore-mtb/).

 ## Reasoning behind a custom trusted setup